-Meghan Markle Warned By The Royals; Queen & Prince Charles Irked With Her Confession Of Love For Prince Harry
+Meghan Markle Warned By The Royals: Queen & Prince Charles Irked With Her Confession Of Love For Prince Harry?

 — VANITY FAIR (@VanityFair) September 5, 2017

-Now, Daily Star reported that the Queen and Prince Charles were irked after learning that Meghan has gone public and announced her love for Prince Harry.
+The Daily Star reported that the Queen and Prince Charles were irked after learning that Meghan had gone public and announced her love for Prince Harry.

-The publication disclosed that one of the reasons why the Royals are not happy with Meghan is because her sudden confession will make their first meeting awkward.
+The publication disclosed that one of the reasons why the royals are not happy with Meghan is because her sudden confession will make their first meeting awkward.
 It was said that the actress is set to meet Her Majesty very soon.

-In any case, Daily Star later updated its story and wrote that they contacted the Palace and the spokeswoman denied the news by simply stating, “This is not true.”
+In any case, the Daily Star later updated its story and wrote that they contacted the palace and the spokeswoman denied the news by simply stating, “This is not true.”

 Prince Harry and Meghan Markle Finish Off Their Romantic African Holiday https://t.co/hpGtuiNMOm pic.twitter.com/J3N1gz4sPn